melmanm/melmanm.github.io/_posts/2023-01-28-article1-progressive-profiling-with-azure-b2c.md

         </OutputClaimsTransformations>
     </TechnicalProfile>
     ```

     *PPCounter* claim is read from AD.
 If it does not exist its value is set to 0.
-Additionaly, two output claims transformations are executed:
+Additionally, two output claims transformations are executed:
     *PPCounter* claim is incremented

     ```xml
     <ClaimsTransformation Id="IncrementProgressiveProfileCounter" TransformationMethod="AdjustNumber">
         <InputClaims>